edgedb/easy-edgedb/chapter6/index.md

 (In Chapter 9 we'll learn how to do this with just one `insert`!)

 Then we'll make a new type called `OtherPlace` for places that aren't cities or countries.
 That's easy: `type OtherPlace extending Place;` and it's done.

-Then we'll insert our first `OtherPlace`:
+Put that into the schema and do a migration, and now we can insert our first `OtherPlace`:

 ```edgeql
 insert OtherPlace {